Ethan0429/COSC102-Lab-Writeups/labs/lab9.md

   - Methods that are part of your dungeon class.
 These should let allow you to execute some kind of command.
   - Loop in `main` that allows the user to call your class's methods to play the game.

-The hard part about the class, the rooms, and exits in particular is that they will *all* need to be dynamically allocated.
+The hard part about the the rooms and exits in particular is that they will *all* need to be dynamically allocated.

 ## Tools You Should Use